abinit/abinit/INSTALL_Ubuntu.md

 ../configure --with-config-file='my_config_file.ac9'
 ```

-where 'my_config_file.ac9' is a configuration file that is discussed in the next section.
+where 'my_config_file.ac9' is a configuration file that is discussed in more details in the next section.

 Compile with: